Apoorve73/Apoorve73/README.md

 - 👨‍🎓 I'm a **2023 graduate** student at ZHCET, AMU, currently undertaking my Bachelor's in Computer Engineering.
 Data Structure and Algorithms, Object Oriented Programming, DBMS, and Compiler Design are the academic areas of study I am most interested in.
 I enjoy delving into the intricacies of technology, am passionate about problem-solving, and driven to create things that make an impact.

-- ⚡️ I've had expertise using the Agile Methodology to build upon large-scale systems while working on multi-disciplinary projects. **On a technical front**, I'm skilled in Automation (Python), Frontend (React), Backend Development (Flask, Django, Rails), various AWS Services (lambda, ElasticSearch, SQS), and Data Mining and Analysis.

 - 👨🏻‍💻 I'm also a **Hackathon enthusiast**, and have won the Postman API Hack, finished 2nd in BWLU Hack, 3rd in RoboHack1.0, and Top 5 in AMUHack 1.0.
 I have also volunteered as a mentor at Build With Let's Upgrade (Best Mentor Award), MLH-sponsored HackCBS 3.0 & 4.0, and HackOff 3.0.

 - ✨ On the **Community front**, I have a track record of being associated with various communities and clubs from being a Founder and Community Lead at Google Developer Student Clubs ZHCET, a Core Team Member at Codechef ZHCET and AMU Roboclub, to being an Organiser of one of the biggest 2-month long program "DevScript Winter of Code" with more than 3000+ participants and 100+ projects.
 My sessions and talks across the web demonstrate my unwavering passion for mentoring and teaching.